culrich-ll/expressServer/README.md

 ================================

-Node.js example illustrating how to write a RESTful API using the node-restify library.
+Node.js example illustrating how to write a clustered RESTful API using the express library.

 ================================